franciscop/modern-editor/README.md

 }
 ```

 Now that we have both of the functions, we might decide in what situations we want to execute them.
-Let's say that we want the `bold` action to be a clickable, bold <kbd><strong>B</strong></kbd> (for the sake of it, I love that ctrl+b).
-Then we add that action to the editor instance:
+Let's say that we want the `bold` action to be a clickable, bold <kbd><strong>B</strong></kbd> in the menu (for the sake of it, as I love that ctrl+b).
+Then we add that action to the editor instance and assign the menu button:

 ```js
 // ... initialization as seen in the *getting started* section